 To see why this quality is important, just try to find the answer to this question – “Which Tester has a better chance of delivering a better quality application or finding more bugs?
 One who has expertise in Database and can check the data type of the different fields along with their length limit and different relationships between the tables or the one with no knowledge of DB?
 Of course the one with the DB expertise.

-Database knowledge is just one of the skills, if you have knowledge of APIs, Client-Server architecture, Networking, etc or any other technical skill, you will have an edge over others.
+Database knowledge is just one of the skills, if you have knowledge of automation tools like Selenium, understanding of APIs, Client-Server architecture, Networking, etc or any other technical skill, you will have an edge over others.

 5. Attention To Details